rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 What does HOC solve?

-- Importantly they provided a way to reuse code when using ES6 classes.
+* Importantly they provided a way to reuse code when using ES6 classes.
-- No longer have method name clashing if two HOC implement the same one.
+* No longer have method name clashing if two HOC implement the same one.
-- It is easy to make small reusable units of code, thereby supporting the single responsibility principle.
+* It is easy to make small reusable units of code, thereby supporting the single responsibility principle.
-- Apply multiple HOCs to one component by _composing_ them.
-The readability can be improve using a [compose function](https://github.com/acdlite/recompose#composition){:target="\_blank"} like in recompose library.
+* Apply multiple HOCs to one component by _composing_ them.
+The readability can be improve using a [compose function](https://github.com/acdlite/recompose#composition){:target="\_blank"} like in Recompose.

 You can start to see similarities in the downsides for both _mixins_ and _HOC_:

-- There is still an indirection issue, however, not about which HOC is changing the state but which one is providing a certain prop.
+* There is still an indirection issue, however, not about which HOC is changing the state but which one is providing a certain prop.
-- It is possible two HOC could be using the same prop meaning one would overwrite the other silently.
+* It is possible two HOC could be using the same prop meaning one would overwrite the other silently.

 Higher-order components come with new problems:

-- Boilerplate code like setting the `displayName` with the HOC function name e.g. (`withHOC(Component)`) to help with debugging.
+* Boilerplate code like setting the `displayName` with the HOC function name e.g. (`withHOC(Component)`) to help with debugging.
-- Ensure all relevant props are passed through to the component.
+* Ensure all relevant props are passed through to the component.
-- Hoist static methods from the wrapped component.
+* Hoist static methods from the wrapped component.
-- It is easy to compose several HOCs together and then this creates a deeply nested tree making it difficult to debug.
+* It is easy to compose several HOCs together and then this creates a deeply nested tree making it difficult to debug.

 ## Render Props